Twister...Ride It Out: Queue

-Guests pass under the entrance and make a right turn.
+Guests first pass under the entrance and make a right turn, selecting either the Express line or the standard line.
 In the first half of the queue, guests bypass some studio props in an enclosed area behind the New York facade.
 A variety of songs are heard on the speakers in the area.
 Other visitors can see the guests bypassing the queue in the windows.
 There are some exit doors that guests can take if they decide not to experience the attraction.
 This can only be used if they are taking the standard line.
 A cow imprint in a metal bay door in the wall is shown on the left side.
 On the right side, there are Steven Spielberg, Bill Paxton, and Helen Hunt director chairs.
-From time to time in the later years, guests can hear the roars coming from the Hollywood Rip Ride Rockit.
+From time to time in the attraction's later years, guests can hear the roars coming from the Hollywood Rip Ride Rockit.
 Guests make a left turn and enter the second half of the queue, which takes place outside in a small mock-up of the Oklahoma town of Wakita.
 In this area, guests can watch real tornado videos on the television screens.
 Each video begins with the location and date being shown as a sound effect can be heard.
 There are two types of sound effects, with one being horror-like wind blowing and the other being inspired by the Jurassic Park opening theme.
 In addition, the television screens show tornado facts that guests can read while waiting in line.
 Each fact features a symbol being shown on the upper left side and a tornado background.
 Some of the facts include debris flying across the screen.
 Occasionally, the Twister logo will be shown on the screens as Bill Paxton can be heard telling guests to follow the safety instructions.
 When the attraction first opened, it featured a much larger outdoor queue with several vehicles, switchbacks, crop farms, a tool barn, a windmill and the Wakita water tower.
 The vehicles included Dusty's Bus (nicknamed the Barn Burner), Beltzer's Van, a Mercury Grand Marquis and a tractor.
 Dusty's Bus featured computer equipment and nitrogen tanks, while Beltzer's Van featured a patio with beach chairs, a cooler, an umbrella, blankets, an Oklahoma flag and a television that guests could watch the tornado videos and read the tornado facts.
 Guests can find an Esmoo's Dairy sign above some haybales.
 They are greeted by a Wakita sign, which is followed by a damaged rectangular New Channel 4 billboard featuring a map and a lady.
 A plastic talking cow can be found in the queue line.
 When guests press the button, the cow will moo and say "Drink Esmoo Milk.
 Fresh from the farm to your fridge."
 There are signs of the Fujita Scale that feature tornado pictures and description.
 Each picture has the location, date and type of tornado.
 DOROTHY II can be seen near the waiting area.
 As the doors to Soundstage 50 open, staff members allow guests to enter the first pre-show room.